U2's Bono says glaucoma is reason for trademark sunglasses

-Bono told British TV chat show host Graham Norton he had suffered from the condition for two decades, according to a preview clip released on Friday ahead of the latest episode of BBC’s “The Graham Norton Show”.
+Bono told British TV chat show host Graham Norton he had suffered from the condition for two decades, British media reported.

 “This is a good place to explain to people that I’ve had glaucoma for the last 20 years.
-I have good treatments and I am going to be fine,” Bono told Norton alongside his bandmates as well as American actors Robert Duvall, Robert Downey Jr and British comedian Stephen Fry.
+I have good treatments and I am going to be fine,” he was quoted as telling Norton during an appearance on the BBC’s “The Graham Norton Show” to be broadcast on Friday.

-“You’re not going to get this out of your head now and you will be saying ‘Ah, poor old blind Bono’,” the singer joked.
+“You’re not going to get this out of your head now and you will be saying ‘Ah, poor old blind Bono’,” he joked, according to The Telegraph.co.uk and other London newspaper websites.

 The TV show was recorded earlier this week.

-Glaucoma is a disease that damage the optic nerve of the eye, causing deterioration over time.
+Glaucoma is a disease that causes damage to the optic nerve of the eye and deteriorates over time.
 In some cases, it can result in blindness.

 Bono, 54, is known for almost always wearing shaded glasses in public, even indoors.
 Asked about them in the past, he has said only that his eyes are sensitive to light.